angelbruni/BeautyFox/README.md

-# It seems the respository was archived, why?
+# It seems the repository was archived, why?
 Some of the BeautyFox visual elements will be reworked soon: Zune Metro will either be reworked or replaced with something else entirely.
 This is to remove contributions from a person that requested to have them removed.
 Don't worry, the actual code rework will still come after Geckium is released.

 # What is BeautyFox?